fanitaadamova/My-personal-Angular-Project-Softuni/README.md

 ## Theme deatails page
 The page therea are two parts - public and private(for logged in users) parts.
 1. Public part:
- - all user can see post text and numbers ot likes, but not to likes, edit, delete post or to add new comment.
+ - all users can see post text, date of create, poster user and numbers ot likes, but not to like, edit, delete post or to add new comment.

 2. Private parts:
    - Can post a new comment.
    - Can like every comment.
 If already liked some post, see the message "Already liked"
-   - If user is owner of post see buttons for edit and delete post.
+   - If the user is owner of post see buttons for edit and delete post.

 ## Used additional lybraries